Turkish name: Surnames

 Until the introduction of the Surname Law in 1934, as part of Atatürk's Reforms, ethnic Turks who were Turkish citizens had no surnames.
 The law required all citizens of Turkey to adopt an official surname.
-Before that, male Turks often used their father's name followed by -oğlu ("son of"), or a nickname of the family, before their given name (e.g. Mustafa-oğlu Mehmet, Köselerin Hasan) before the modern era.
+Before then, male Turks often used their father's name followed by -oğlu ("son of"), or a nickname of the family, before their given name (e.g. Mustafa-oğlu Mehmet, Köselerin Hasan).
 The Turks who descended from a ruling house used -zade ("descendant in the male line"), e.g. Sami Paşazade Mehmet Bey ("Mehmet Bey, descendant/son of Sami Pasha").

 The surname (soyad, literally "lineage name" or "family name") is an ancestry-based name following a person's given names, used for addressing people or the family.
-The surname (soyadı) is a single word according to Turkish law.
+The surname (soyadı) is a single word according to Turkish law such as Akay or Özdemir.
 It is not gender-specific and has no gender-dependent modifications.
 The soyadı is neither patronymic nor matronymic.
 Surnames in Turkey are patrilineal: they pass in the male line from father to his legal children without any change in form.
 Turkey has abolished all notions of nobility; thus, there is no noble form or type of surname.

 Since 2014, women in Turkey are allowed to keep their birth names alone for their whole life instead of using their husbands' names.
 Before this date, the Turkish Code of Civil Law Article 187 required a married woman to compulsorily obtain her husband's surname after the marriage; or otherwise, to use her birth name in front of her husband's name by giving a written application to the marriage officer or the civil registry office.
 In 2014, the Constitutional Court ruled that prohibiting married women from retaining only maiden names is a violation of their rights.

 After divorce, the woman returns to her pre-marriage surname.
 The court may grant a woman the right to keep her ex-husband's surname after divorcing; the court's decision must consider both the man's and the woman's situations.
 A woman may have only two surnames due to marriage.
 Thus, a woman who continues to use a double surname after divorcing, cannot take a third surname by marrying again.

 The child of a family takes the "family name", which is his or her father's surname.
 A child takes their mother's surname if the mother is not married, or if the father is unknown.

 Turkish citizens may change their surnames according to Turkish Civil Law and Turkish Law on Population Services via court decision of "civil court of first instance".